kunzels/8thLightReadingList/readme.md

 <h1> Google Books API and Reading List </h1>

 A small command-line program designed to query google books API.
-After querying books are able to be added to a reading list, and viewed.
+After querying, books are able to be added to a reading list and viewed.
+The project requires ruby version >= 2.4.0, sqlite3 as a simple database, ttyprompt for some easy-to-manage UI improvements, and rest client for API queries.

 <h1> Goals for this project </h1>